 With prepared data at hand, software engineers can finally devote themselves to the topic of programming the algorithm.
 In machine learning, algorithms perform tasks without being explicitly programmed.
 While ML code might be perceived as the step where the "magic" happens, it is only one of several activities of the ML value chain.

 Once the algorithm is developed, the model needs to be trained on data.
 There are three broad categories of how algorithms can be trained.
 You might have heard of supervised learning, unsupervised learning, and reinforcement learning.
-In case you are interested to learn more, we have a separate article on that here.
 But the ML value chain is not finished here.

 Only because the baker has removed freshly baked buns from the oven, he or she is not finished.
 Similarly, the ML code itself is not the end of the value chain, no matter how good it is.
 What comes next is application development.